Home » Medieval English Drama » Everyman in Performance

 Comedy is less pervasive in detached-stage plays than in single-set productions.
 The Pride of Life, with no comic scenes or characters, is an early example.
 Of the two longest extant multiple-stage plays, there are few comic scenes in The Castle of Perseverance and only one in Mary Magdalene.
 Each of the shorter plays of the Digby manuscript–The Conversion of Saint Paul and The Killing of the Children–contains only one comic scene.

-Beyond this, it is difficult to generalise about the staging in England of plays intended for multiple sets.
-Their elaborateness and large casts suggest that they had at their disposal the resources of the trade guilds in the provincial cities, and that their staging was a development from that of the mystery cycles (Bevington 233-34).
-On the other hand, at least two of the extant plays of this type–Perseverance and The Conversion of Saint Paul–were definitely intended for travelling companies.
-The identity of the actors who were prepared to tour such complex productions is an intriguing question.
+It is difficult to generalise further about the staging in England of plays intended for multiple sets.
+Their elaborateness and large casts suggest that they had at their disposal the resources of the trade guilds in the provincial cities, and that their staging developed from that of the mystery cycles (Bevington 233-34).
+On the other hand, at least two extant plays of this type–Perseverance and The Conversion of Saint Paul–were definitely intended for travelling companies.
+Who were the actors, one wonders, who toured such complex productions?
+What were their origins?

 Everyman–A Play for Detached Stages

-Although Everyman is as anomalous among contemporary English plays in staging as in other respects, most of the comparative evidence suggests that its earliest productions were on detached stages.
+Everyman is as anomalous among contemporary English plays in staging as it is in other respects, but most of the comparative evidence suggests that its earliest productions were on detached stages.
 Dating the play as late as 1519 does not exclude this, since the three multiple-stage plays of the Digby manuscript could also be early sixteenth-century productions.
-Furthermore, a scene that was added to The Conversion of Saint Paul in a hand perhaps belonging to the reign of Queen Mary suggests that interest in multiple-stage productions persisted until quite late (Baker and Murphy 154-55, 162-63).
+A scene added to The Conversion of Saint Paul in a hand perhaps belonging to the reign of Queen Mary (1553-1558) suggests that interest in multiple-stage productions persisted (Baker and Murphy 154-55, 162-63).

 Cast Numbers and the Doubling of Roles